mostafajamshid/Sort-a-string-list/README.md

 `mvn clean package`\
 `java -jar target/challenge-0.0.1-SNAPSHOT.jar`\
 After execute these commands you can see the application on http://localhost:8080/sorting-app (like next picture)
-\

 Let's begin with the client side view of the app\
-Here we can enter data as a comma seprated unsorted list, we have client side verification for valid or invalid sorted list
+Here we can enter data as a comma seprated unsorted list, we have client side verification for valid or invalid returned list\
 ![image](https://drive.google.com/uc?export=view&id=14Z6JSZg3OJ6xxcUYsmmqjk4Rn3xMXMhH)
 \
 If the return list is unsorted, a appropriate message will be displayed.